vavrek/Open-Assistant-Version-Zero/README.rst

 =============

-Open Assistant is a prototype open source voice assistant able to interact in basic conversations and automate operating system tasks.
+Open Assistant is a prototype open source voice assistant able to interact in basic scripted conversations and automate operating system tasks.

 Maintained by the `Open Assistant <http://www.openassistant.org/>`__ working group lead by `Andrew Vavrek <https://vavrek.com>`__, this software